Nanabhai Bhatt (educationist): Lokbharti

 He became Minister of Education in Saurashtra state in 1948.
 In 1953, he founded Lokbharti, a university for rural villagers who otherwise lacked access to higher education, in Sanosara, Gujarat.
 Lokbharti is based on the vision and message of Mahatma Gandhi of a strong and self-sufficient rural India.

 Bhatt founded other educational institutions such as Dakshinamurti Vidyarthi Bhavan / Dakshinamurti Vinay Mandir - Bhavnagar, Gram Dakshinamurti - Ambala.

 Philanthropy and other works

 Bhatt devoted his life to the welfare of rural communities and education.
 He wrote and published books and publications from 1920 to 1959, focusing on education, religion, humanity, social science, history, self help and character development.
 He remained an active 'Satyagrahi' and a freedom fighter for the Indian independence movement.
 He was arrested multiple times for this activity.
 According to the famous Gujarati writer Manubhai Pancholi, Bhatt had a good knowledge of Sanskrit classical texts such as the Upanishads.
-A member of Rajya Sabha from 1954–57, Bhatt was awarded Padma Shri in 1960 for "Social Work".
+A member of Rajya Sabha from 1954 to 1957, Bhatt was awarded Padma Shri in 1960 for "Social Work".